rodson/rodson.github.io/_posts/2015-10-11-react-components-with-es6-classes.markdown

 React is a JavaScript library for creating user interfaces by Facebook.
 I have learned React for a couple weeks and used it to implement<!--more--> <a href="https://github.com/rodson/react-es6-flux-todolist">TodoMVC</a>.
 The feature I like most is that we can create React components with ES6+ classes, which provides an elegant way to write OOP code.

 In this post, I will create a TextInput Component using both React.createClass method and ES6+ class that extends React.Component.
-So that we can know the differences between the two ways and have a better understanding of how ES6+ class works.
+So that we can know the differences between the two and have a better understanding of how ES6+ class works.

 ## Using React.createClass method